cat-j/pbcrypt/README.md

 ```$ make cracker```

 will create the executable `./build/cracker`.
 For the version without loop unrolling,
 replace `cracker` with `cracker-no-unrolling`.
-Parallel cracking is still under development.
+For the parallel version, replace it
+with `cracker-parallel`.

 ### Tests